antronerds/r2-training-courses/docs/Finding_structural_variants.md

   [**Figure 5: Paired end sequencing makes discovery of structural variants possible.**](_static/images/structural_variants_paired_end.png)

 * These structural variations are best visualized as so called _circosplots_.
-To access these in R2 go to the Neuroblastoma datascope and click the **circos archive** tile.
+To access these in R2 go to the Graduate Training Course datascope and click the **circos archive** tile.
 * An overview of all sequences appears displayed as circos plots.
 These give an immediate comprensive view on the state of the genome.
 Click on one of the circos plots.
 * In a new tab a detailed view of this specific tumor genome is shown.
 When hovering over the plot the mouse opens a magnifier window.